joyceleehy/HR-SQL-Attrition-Analysis/README.md

 Employee attrition increases hiring costs, reduces productivity, and leads to knowledge loss.

-This project aims to answer:
+This analysis aims to answer:

 - What is the overall employee attrition rate?
 - Which departments have the highest attrition?